How to Resit Your A Levels: Everything You Need to Know

 Where can You Resit Your A Levels?

 Many students retake their exams through the school or college they originally studied with.
+This is often the most straightforward route if you’ve kept in touch with your tutors and you’re happy in that environment.

 However, if you don’t want to return to school or college, and feel you could achieve higher marks studying on your own timetable, in your own space, you can study online.
 Online A Level courses are a great option for students who want to resit their A Levels alongside working, apprenticeships, and other courses.
 They’re also a solution for many students who want to avoid returning to the classroom.